Photo Credit: Pexels

 For example, start by creating a list of new design skills or courses you want to undertake in 7 days.
 Cut the course into sections that will only take about an hour a day to finish.
 A good start would be to learn through free YouTube channels that offer entire playlists that contain tutorials in Photoshop, graphic design hardware, and so on.

 However, don’t expect to learn any advanced techniques in complete detail from these free resources.
 Instead, consider investing in paid resources such as eBooks or graphic design courses available in a great deal of websites.
+You can also find free resources such as Photoshop actions.
+Continue reading to get your free actions.

 If you desire a more formal training, consider enrolling in an online course with certification upon completion.